arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitAssignmentStmt(ctx *AssignmentStmtContext)
     ExitAssignmentStmt is called when production assignmentStmt is exited.

+func (s *BaseArcParserListener) ExitBitAndExpression(ctx *BitAndExpressionContext)
+    ExitBitAndExpression is called when production bitAndExpression is exited.

+func (s *BaseArcParserListener) ExitBitOrExpression(ctx *BitOrExpressionContext)
+    ExitBitOrExpression is called when production bitOrExpression is exited.

+func (s *BaseArcParserListener) ExitBitXorExpression(ctx *BitXorExpressionContext)
+    ExitBitXorExpression is called when production bitXorExpression is exited.

 func (s *BaseArcParserListener) ExitBlock(ctx *BlockContext)
     ExitBlock is called when production block is exited.